-Q: How can my AWS Lambda function personalize their behavior based on the identity of the end user of an application?
+Q: How can my AWS Lambda function personalize its behavior based on the identity of the end-user of an application?

 When your app uses the Amazon Cognito identity, end users can authenticate themselves using a variety of public login providers such as Amazon, Facebook, Google, and other OpenID Connect-compatible services.
 User identity is then automatically and secured presented to your Lambda function in the form of an Amazon Cognito id, allowing it to access user data from Amazon Cognito, or as a key to store and retrieve data in Amazon DynamoDB or other web services.

 Q: How do I create an Alexa skill using AWS Lambda?